chrc-exhibit/chrc-interactive-river/fieldtypes.md

 ## Plain text

-Plain text fields come in two different variants: single- and multi-line.
+Plain text fields are used for simple text data and come in two different variants: single- and multi-line.

 The single-line text field can be used to auto generate a "sluggified" version of the contents for use in URLs.